by Allen Downey, revised and maintained by Craig Scratchley.

-Physical Modeling in MATLAB, 2nd Edition is an introduction to programming in MATLAB and simulation of physical systems.
+Modeling and Simulation in MATLAB, 2nd Edition is an introduction to programming in MATLAB and simulation of physical systems.

 Most books that use MATLAB are aimed at readers who know how to program.
 This book is for people who have never programmed before.

 As a result, the order of presentation is unusual.
 The book starts with scalar values and works up to vectors and matrices very gradually.
-This approach is good for beginning programmers, because it is hard to understand composite objects until you understand basic programming semantics.
-But there are problems:
+This approach is good for beginning programmers because it is hard to understand composite objects until you understand basic programming semantics.
+But there are some challenges: